rodgues/angular4-sails/README.md

 It's compile angular in /dist folder

-sails lift (optional: If you want only Angular, skip this step)
+node app.js (optional: If you want only Angular, skip this step)

-or

-node app.js

 If you have any errors, see the section "Typical errors" at the bottom of the page

 # Development
 ng serve -> run angular client http://localhost:4200

-sails lift (optional for node js server) -> run server node http://localhost:1337/ + Grunt Task Automation + Database
+node app.js (optional for node js server) -> run server node http://localhost:1337/ + Grunt Task Automation + Database

 ## To create a new angular component:
 ng generate component nomeComponente